|Position:||Assistant Professor, The Information School|

 This paper provides quantitative evidence of disparities in mobile phone access and use in Rwanda.
 Our analysis leverages data collected in 2,200 field interviews, which was merged with terabytes of transaction-level call histories obtained from the mobile telecommunications operator.

-Violence and Precautionary Savings: Experimental Evidence from Mobile Phone-Based Salaries in Afghanistan - joint with Michael Callen (UCLA) and Tarek Ghani (UC Berkeley)
+Violence and Financial Decisions: Experimental Evidence from Mobile Money in Afghanistan - joint with Michael Callen (UCLA) and Tarek Ghani (UC Berkeley)

 Private firms in conflict-affected countries face insecurity, corruption, poor infrastructure, and weak property rights.
 Disbursing employee wages is a challenge as cash-based payment systems are vulnerable to indirect costs in the form of leakage and theft.
 We implement a randomized field experiment in Afghanistan to test the effects of a mobile phone-based salary payment system on performance outcomes in a private firm with approximately 400 employees.

-The Benefits of a Free Calling Network on Community Health Worker Knowledge and Productivity in Tanzania
+Freedom to Speak: How a Free Calling Network Affects Community Health Worker Knowledge and Productivity

 We study the extent to which increased peer communication can improve the effectiveness of community health workers in Tanzania.
 Through a large field experiment in which roughly 8,000 health workers receive staggered access to a free mobile phone network, we measure the impact of this intervention on actual patterns of interaction and on health and welfare outcomes of workers and patients.